cloudskew/cloudskew/readme.md

 Also some upcoming features (checkpoints, restoring from checkpoints etc) will require users to be authenticated.

+**Any tips/tricks to make my diagram "pop"?**

+Do the following:

+* Change color of the rectangle shapes to something that contrasts the icons inside it.
+* Reduce the opacity of the rectangle shapes to (say) 40% or 50%.

 **What does the CloudSkew architecture look like?**

 Take a [look](https://assets.cloudskew.com/assets/misc/cloudskew-architecture-20200116.png).